natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-22-day-onehundrednine.markdown

 date:   2019-03-22 12:37:39 -0600
 ---
 # Field season finale:
 Alas, the field season has come to an end.
 Snow is falling and is here to stay.
 It has been snowing a lot over the last few days.
-We found a break in the weather today, which allowed us to take down the sites.
-A good thing: the open-top chambers were barely visible!
+We found a break in the weather today, which allowed us to take down the sites in the Palmer "backyard" ([yesterday](https://natasjavgestel.github.io/blog/2019/03/21/day-onehundredeight) was Litchfield).
+A good thing: the open-top chambers were still, but barely, visible!
 The control plots (with no chambers) would have been impossible to find were it not for the sensor cables attached to the loggers that guided us to the plots.

 ![Open-top chambers in the snow](/assets/blog_photos/190322/TakeDown_backyard_site1.jpg)